Find our what you need to put on your resume and what recruiters are looking for. Use these tips and examples to make a perfect resume.

 Time is money.

-And you only have 6 seconds of the hiring manager’s attention.
+You have mere seconds to get the hiring manager’s attention.

 That’s very little time.